-- Late May to August
+- Season runs from May to August

-- Augusta Boat Harbour
+- Augusta Boat Harbour, Leeuwin Road

-- 2 - 3 hours
+- Tour duration is approx 2 - 2.5 hours

 The Margaret River Region’s Augusta is the nearest town to Cape Leeuwin, on the far south-west corner of Western Australian.
-Located where the Blackwood River spills into Flinders Bay, Augusta is just a short distance from the end of the Cape to Cape Track.
+Located where the Blackwood River spills into Flinders Bay, Augusta is also just a short distance from the end of the Cape to Cape Track.

 Don’t miss out!
-Book your Augusta whale watching adventure of a lifetime now.
+Book your Augusta Whale Watching adventure of a lifetime NOW!